franzbu/EnhancedSpaces.spoon/README.md

 ## Introduction
 EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so if you haven't used the latter yet, go ahead with its installation.

-A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like EnhancedSpaces is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago and have fallen in love with it.
+A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like EnhancedSpaces is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago and have come to appreciate it.

 I can recommend Hammerspoon beyond it being a requirement for EnhancedSpaces; it's a powerful and flexible way for adding value to your macOS in virtually any respect.
 Care for an example?